magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-33007-->

-*  We’ve improved the performance of the `Magento\Framework\App\DeploymentConfig\Reader::load` function.
+*  We have improved the performance of the `Magento\Framework\App\DeploymentConfig\Reader::load` function.
 Previously, when a request was made to Magento, this function was called repetitively, which resulted in `config.php` and `env.php config` files being loaded each time the method was called.

 <!--- MC-32928-->